lance-smith-acc/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach mutates the original array while map makes a new array.

 2. What is the difference between a function and a method?

+    A method is a function that belongs to an object.
+Methods call/recieve an object, while functions stand alone.

 3. What is closure?

+    A closure is a wrapped/enclosed function that can reference information in its surroundings.

 4. Describe the four rules of the 'this' keyword.

+    1. Global Binding, basically when used in global, "this" will be the entire console
+    2. Implicit Binding, "this" is the container or function holding the "this"
+    3. New Binding, it creates a new object/object attribute within a constructor
+    4. Explicit Binding, this is when using call, apply, and I think bind to define exactly what "this" is refering to.

 5. Why do we need super() in an extended class?

+    Super will pull and call functions and attributes from the parent object.

 ## Project Set up